dave2k77/fourier_pino_model/README.md

 The file also contains the function `split_data()` that takes in the formatted dataset produced by the `HeatmapPDEDataset` class and splits it into training and test datasets which can be used to create dataloaders for the PINO model.

+## Creating the Dataset

+We used the Finite Difference Method to

 ## Building the PINO Model

 ### The encoder: